 In 1904, Chile and Bolivia signed a Treaty of Peace and Friendship which clarified the border between both countries.

-In 1924, a military coup led by General Luis Altamirano set off a period of political instability in Chile.
+In 1924, a military coup led by General Luis Altamirano set off a period of political instability.

 In 1925, General Carlos Ibáñez del Campo briefly ruled as de facto dictator.

-In 1925, a new Constitution established the separation of church and state.
+In 1925, a new Constitution established the separation of church and state in Chile.

 Between 1927 and 1931, General Carlos Ibáñez del Campo ruled as de facto dictator again.

-In 1932, the period of political instability that started in 1924 came to an end.
+In 1932, a period of political instability that started in 1924 came to an end.

 In 1937, Anita Lizana won the US Open, becoming the first woman from Latin America to win a Grand Slam tournament.

-On 26 June 1945, Chile participated as a founding member of the United Nations, being among 50 countries that signed the United Nations Charter in San Francisco, California.
+On 26 June 1945, Chile participated as a founding member of the United Nations, signing the United Nations Charter in San Francisco, California.

-Gabriela Mistral was the first Latin American to receive a Nobel Prize in Literature in 1945.
+In 1945, Gabriela Mistral became the first Latin American to receive a Nobel Prize in Literature.

 In 1950, Chile earned a bronze medal in the first men's FIBA World Championship.